 Jordan Lake Spring Bird Count

-If you are interested in participating, please contact Norm Budnitz, our count organizer and compiler (by email: email@example.com or at 919-383-0553).
-All participants must sign up with Norm.
+If you are interested in participating, please contact Tom Driscoll, this year’s count organizer (by email: firstname.lastname@example.org).
+All participants must sign up with Tom.

 COUNTDOWN LOCATION THIS SPRING: On count day, many of us meet for a countdown lunch to go over which birds have been seen.
 This year we will meet at the Jordan Lake Educational State Forest: http://www.ncesf.org/jlAbout.html.
 For GPS, use this address: 2832 Big Woods Road, Chapel Hill, NC 27517.
 We will meet at the shelter behind the restrooms building starting around 12:00 PM, and the countdown will be at 1:00 PM.
 Bring your lunch and join us.

-After the count, you may submit your count data to Norm.
-The following forms may be sent to Norm either by email: firstname.lastname@example.org (Excel format) or as hard copies (PDF format, address on form).
+After the count, you may submit your count data to Norm Budnitz, our count compiler.
+The following forms may be sent to Norm either by email: email@example.com (Excel format) or as hard copies (PDF format, address on form).
 Note that the count forms have been formatted to print out on letter-sized paper in landscape orientation:

 - Spring Count checklist for electronic entry and submission as an Excel file

 - Spring Count checklist for hard copy entry and submission as a .pdf file